rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Now we’re getting interesting!
 There’s a lot going on in this little line.
-The first thing to notice is that this is a let statement, which is used to create ‘variable bindings’.
-Variable bindings will be covered in more detail in Chapter XX.
+The first thing to notice is that this is a let statement, which is used to create what are called ‘variable bindings’.
 Here's an example:

 ```rust,ignore
 let foo = bar;